-Note: It is double hyphen before oneline, which you can see in the screenshot.
+Note: It is a double hyphen before oneline, which you can see in the screenshot.

 As you can see some of the details that were previously visible are now hidden and the view is of only one-liner.
 This is much understandable since every commit is now shown in a single line, starts with Commit Id followed by Commit Message.

 Commit Id: Every commit has a commit id which is actually a compressed version of commit hash.
 Since a commit hash is not a sequential number, compressing it still shows unique commits.

 Commit Message: It is clear with a message (commit message to understand what the commit was about) and short.

 How to view Commit History by Commit ID with Git Log?